telescope40/net_perf/MOPS/git_basics.md

 # **Understanding GIT**
-- A verison control system for distributed revision control
+- A version control system for distributed revision control
 - Repository is where all code resides
 - GIT uses a snapshot system ,not just deltas and have the full file information